-- "GroupWise 18 with Earlier GroupWise Versions" on page 215 - "GroupWise 18 in a Cross-Platform Environment" on page 218
+- "GroupWise 18 and later Versions with Earlier GroupWise Versions" on page 199 - "GroupWise in a Cross-Platform Environment" on page 201

 For each GroupWise version, the tables indicate compatibility for:

 - Administrative components: Domain and post office database platforms and versions, eDirectory platforms, and GroupWise snap-ins to ConsoleOne platforms and versions. - Agents: Domain and post office database platforms and versions, agent platforms and versions. - Clients: Post office directory platforms and access, POA platforms and versions, client modes.